neba-ai/sem-bycle/Readme.md

-> NOTE: this is the official description of the project written by Mr. [Antoine Zimmermann](https://www.emse.fr/~zimmermann/).

 # Web semantic project about a bicycle station sharing system
-# Semantic Web project
-The Semantic Web project is a large and long practical exercise that consists in integrating all the pieces that have been seen during the first sessions into a consolidated Web application.
-To make sure you can advance sufficiently fast to cover everything, you are allowed to work by pair.

-## Main objective
-+ Make a Web application for finding available bicycles, using open data from the bicycle sharing systems of many cities.
-+ Make it extensible to new cities as easily as possible.
-+ Extend the application to provide availability of other smart city resources, such as parking places, carsharing services, etc.
-+ Link the data with other data sources, such as information on the public transport systems or touristic data.
-## Pedagogical objectives
-+ Do a little software development, using Semantic Web programming frameworks
-+ Setup and interact with an RDF database
-+ Exploit multiple sources of heterogeneous data
-+ Present information online with rich metadata

 ## Build a database of bicycle-sharing stations
 Get open data about bicycle-sharing systems from as many cities as possible.
 Here is a list of cities that have data on their bicycle-sharing system: